 It makes a lot of sense that you see Celebrimbor rather than Eltariel at the helm in the Sauron confrontation scene, not just because of her smaller frame.
 It's pretty obvious that Eltariel was hesitant and joined Celebrimbor out of a sense of duty and desperation, rather than because she wanted to.
 They were nothing like equals...
 It was a commander and their pawn.
 Rather than the begrudging equality between Talion and the wraith, working together as one, this is Master and Servant.
 So rather than the two appearing as one, she is overshadowed by him while possessed.
 Whether a result of him being an Elf Lord inhabiting an Elf or because he's become more like Sauron, though, one can't be sure.

 During Isildur's flashback, Sauron assumes his Annatar form but appears translucid and the orcs had to bring the corpse to his fortress instead of him going by himself like the other Nazgûl.
-It's because while getting an Adaptational Badass treatment he is still too weak to leave his fortress no matter the form he takes unless like in the first game he uses a vessel.
+It's because while getting an Adaptational Badass treatment (where he can make himself physically manifest for brief moments), he is still too weak to leave his fortress no matter the form he takes, unless like in the first game he uses a vessel.

 Normally, time slows down whenever Talion (via Celebrimbor) draws his bow, as he enters the Wraith Realm.
 The Nazgûl, however, move about normally, completely unaffected by it.
 After all, they are wraiths that, much like Talion and Celembrimbor, have a foot in both realms.